-When Pradaxa (dabigatran) was approved by the FDA in 2010 it was hailed as a “major milestone” in reducing the risk of strokes for patients with the irregular heart rhythm called atrial fibrillation (A-fib).
-Prior to Pradaxa, doctors relied primarily on warfarin (Coumadin) to prevent blood clots ending up in the brain.
+When the anticoagulant dabigatran (Pradaxa) was approved by the FDA in 2010 it was hailed as a “major milestone” in reducing the risk of strokes for patients with the irregular heart rhythm called atrial fibrillation (A-fib).
+A-fib can result in blood clots forming in the heart and being pumped out to the rest of the body.
+Prior to Pradaxa, doctors relied primarily on warfarin (Coumadin) to keep such blood clots from ending up in the brain.

 Warfarin is an old drug.
 It’s been around for over 50 years.
 But this anticoagulant requires careful monitoring.
 Too much warfarin could lead to hemorrhage.
 Too little could allow blood clots to form.
 Patients are required to have regular blood tests to make sure there isn’t too much or too little medicine circulating in their bodies.
 Dosage adjustments are not unusual.
 There are nine different Coumadin pills ranging in dose from 1 mg to 10 mg.

 Pradaxa was considered a breakthrough by some because it was marketed primarily as “one dose fits all” with no monitoring necessary.
 In other words, Pradaxa was supposed to be far easier to take than warfarin because dosing was easy and blood tests weren’t required.
 In one TV commercial a daughter and father are looking at a laptop computer together.
 Here’s a partial transcript from that commercial for Pradaxa: